 - Preheat oven to 300 degrees and line baking sheet with parchment paper.

-- In a large mixing bowl, mix together pumpkin seeds, sunflower seeds, chia seeds, desiccated coconut, sesame seeds, coconut flakes, and salt.
+- In a large mixing bowl, mix together pumpkin seeds, sunflower seeds, chia seeds, shredded coconut, sesame seeds, coconut flakes, and salt.
 Mix in coconut oil and vanilla extract.
 If adding a sweetener, add now, and mix again until all ingredients are fully combined.

 - In an even layer, spread mixture onto prepared baking sheet and transfer baking sheet to oven and bake until ingredients are golden, about 15-20 minutes, stirring halfway through.